Oregon State Beavers women's basketball

 The Oregon State Beavers women's basketball team is the official women's basketball team of Oregon State University in Corvallis, Oregon.
 They are one of nine varsity women's sports at OSU.
-They are a member of the West Coast Conference and the National Collegiate Athletic Association (NCAA).
+They are a member of the Pac-12 Conference and the National Collegiate Athletic Association (NCAA).
 The team's home venue is Gill Coliseum and their official colors are orange and black.
 The Beavers have made 13 appearances in NCAA Tournaments, most recently in 2024 reaching the Elite Eight.
 The current head coach is Scott Rueck, assisted by Deven Hunter, Sydney Wiese, and Eric Ely.

-Program history
+History

-Origins
+Origins (1897-1940)

 A women's basketball team was established at Oregon Agricultural College during the academic year of 1897–98, with one game played in the spring of 1898 by the school squad in response to a challenge offered by the team of the Chemawa Indian Institute of Salem.
 The match, played April 29 in Salem at the Willamette University gym, was won by OAC by a score of 13 to 11.
 The OAC team included Inez Fuller, Fanny Getty, Dora Hodgin, Blanche Holden, Bessie Smith, and Leona "Nonie" Smith.

 The debut OAC women's team of 1897–98.

 The OAC women's basketball team was more formally organized by the 1899–1900 academic year, with Bessie Smith elected team president as well as a slate of officers, including a vice president, secretary, and treasurer.
 Scheduling was handled by the team manager, Mr. J.H.
 Gallagher.

 1899–1900 team, champions of Oregon.

 The 1899-1900 team was a powerhouse, annihilating neighboring Albany College by a score of 47–2 in one January 1900 game played at the OAC armory.
 A local paper noted of the game, "So perfect and rapid was the playing of the ladies of the OAC, that the visitors were bewildered, and gazed open-mouthed at the skill of their opponents."
 For their part, the Albany Herald attributed the drubbing to a very slippery floor, a larger-than-accustomed gymnasium, and a smaller-than-usual ball — in addition to the "long and hard practice of the OAC girls."

 It would not be until the 1901–02 season that a formal men's basketball program would be established at the school.
 The women's basketball program continued to set the pace for the school, with the team going unbeaten into March and generating a $50 gate for the athletic fund for a single game against Chemawa.
 "The example they set OAC young men in athletics is worthy of emulation," the Corvallis Times opined.

-Club sport
+Club sport (1940-1971)

 From the 1940s through the 1970s, women's basketball existed as a club sport under Oregon State's Women's Recreation Association (WRA).